-The School has seven MA programmes:
+The School of History has six MA programmes:

 - MA in International Relations